Feature Availability: Release 4.2

 Localized execution of Action

-You can execute an Action locally for unit level validation and for troubleshooting.
-This provides a quick feedback for your Action logic, rather than running a full Scenario to invoke this Action.
+You can execute an Action locally for unit-level validation and for troubleshooting.
+This provides quick feedback for your Action logic, rather than running a full Scenario to invoke this Action.

 Open relevant Action and simply click on the "Test" button in the top entity toolbar of the Action.

-If the Action logic involves working with a browser, you provide a base URL to start a new browser during execution.
-When the run begins, a browser is opened and loaded with the provided URL.
-User is now prompted with a message to navigate the browser to a page where this Action can run.
+If the Action logic involves working with a browser or a mobile device, you will be required to select one of the available Init Actions and populate corresponding parameter values.
+When the run begins, a browser (or device) is opened and loaded with the provided URL.
+The user is now prompted with a message to navigate the browser or app to a page where this Action can run.

 Manually interact with the browser application and make it ready with the page where the current Action can execute.
 Once this state is reached, press on "Proceed" button in the prompt dialog.

 In order to avoid an indefinite wait at the prompt dialog, you can provide a maximum timeout while you run an Action.
-During the Action run, if the user does not click "Proceed" button within this timeout, execution resumes automatically.
+During the Action run, if the user does not click the "Proceed" button within this timeout, execution continues automatically.

-ACCELQ maintains up to 5 recent Action execution reports that you can refer.
+An Action maintains up to 5 recent Action execution reports that you can refer to.
 Click on the dropdown icon to the right of the "Test" button and access these reports.